yaptide/docs/docs/geometry.md

 ![Alt text](image-6.png)

 Now lets adjust the dimensions of the newly created figure to 8cm x 8cm x 8cm, as the position can stay the same.
-Also the name needs an update.
+Also the name needs an update to `PhantomBox`.
 Note that the two figures are visible in the 3-D projection window, while only current one is visible in the cross-sections.

 ![Alt text](image-7.png)